sara-sabr/ITStrategy/presentations/en/2021-05-DevOps-Self-Assessment-Tool.md

 **UX tested with 8 users**

 - We received positive feedback
-- Future iteration based on user observations or comments
+- Future iteration will be based on user feedback

 > "I have to say I am quite impressed that in the GC someone is doing this kind of work." - Anonymous User